obistack/ksubmit/tests/README.md

-# Tests for ksub
+# Tests for ksubmit

-This directory contains tests for the ksub package.
-The tests are organized to mirror the structure of the ksub package.
+This directory contains tests for the ksubmit package.
+The tests are organized to mirror the structure of the ksubmit package.

 ## Structure

 ```
 tests/
-├── cli/            # Tests for ksub.cli
+├── cli/            # Tests for ksubmit.cli
-├── config/         # Tests for ksub.config
+├── config/         # Tests for ksubmit.config
-├── examples/       # Tests for ksub.examples
+├── examples/       # Tests for ksubmit.examples
-├── kubernetes/     # Tests for ksub.kubernetes
+├── kubernetes/     # Tests for ksubmit.kubernetes
-├── parsers/        # Tests for ksub.parsers
+├── parsers/        # Tests for ksubmit.parsers
-└── utils/          # Tests for ksub.utils
+└── utils/          # Tests for ksubmit.utils
 ```

 ## Running Tests